mverouden/blogdown-academic/content/post/2022-07-05-rtools-installation/index.md

   - [x] R installed on a WURclient via Software Center, or
   - [x] [R installed on a WURclient using a custom installation ](/post/2021/01/24/r-installation-wurclient/)

 Without having R installed on your desktop or laptop computer it makes no sense to install RTools.
-The software Rtools provides, as the name suggests, tools (compilers, and such) for use within R.
+The software Rtools provides, as the name suggests, tools (compilers, and such) for usage within R.

 ### Download